The Uvalde Foundation For Kids STOPNOW School Patrols

 An Overview Of The Uvalde Foundation For Kids STOPNOW Volunteer School Patrols

-Newport News, Virginia - Denver, Colorado - Tulsa, Oklahoma - Nashville, Tennessee - Bell County, Texas - Las Vegas, Nevada - Richmond, Virginia - Sonoma County, California - Chesterland, Ohio
+Newport News, Virginia - Denver, Colorado - Tulsa, Oklahoma - Nashville, Tennessee - Bell County, Texas - Las Vegas, Nevada - Richmond, Virginia - Pulaski County, Virginia - Savannah, Georgia - Sonoma County, California - Chesterland, Ohio - Chapel Hill, North Carolina & MORE!

 What Are STOPNOW volunteer school patrols??

-Volunteers patrol about a block around school campuses each morning, afternoon and end of school day.
-Their presence is meant to defer violence in school communities.
+Volunteers patrol are quite simply meant as an added community presence, meant to defer violence in school communities.
 Team members are trained to recognize a dangerous situation to students and intervene by telling the proper authorities if something is suspicious.
-STOPNOW teams are dedicated to creating encouraging & safe school communities both through its on campus & perimeter patrols.
+STOPNOW teams are dedicated to creating encouraging & safe school communities both through its on campus & school neighborhood perimeter patrols.

-There are teams forming in Texas, California, Colorado, Ohio, Tennessee among others.
+There are teams forming in Texas, California, Colorado, Ohio, Tennessee, New York among others.
 The group is always looking for more volunteers.

-What is the inspiration behind national STOPNOW Patrols?
+So - What is the inspiration behind the National STOPNOW School Patrols Program?

 The National STOPNOW Patrols program was inspired by the GUARDIAN ANGELS, Anti-Crime, Community Policing Unit Begun in New York City in 1979. www.guardianangels.org